pmorales4/project-1-collegebasketball/README.md

 # Project 1 College Basketball Trivia Game

 The College Basketball trivia game project is a simple click through of random questions and answers.
 You will be given ten questions and four answers to choose from for each question.
-The scoring is done in the following format; click the correct answer your score goes up in increments of one.
-If you click a incorrect answers it also increments by 1.
+The scoring is done in the following format; click the correct answer your score goes up in increments by one.
+If you click an incorrect answer it also increments by 1.
 There is a display for both correct and wrong answers.

 You are only allowed 10 questions the player wins/loses and the games end.